E-commerce Store Branding – A Step-by-Step Guide

 Mood boards are a great starting point because they allow you to search for inspiration without the pressure of converting that inspiration into something original.

-Further down the line, you will need to take the ideas and concepts from your mood board and turn them into something that is unique to your brand.
+Further down the line, you will need to take the ideas and concepts from your mood board and turn them into something that is unique to your e-commerce store branding.

 For now, however, all you need to do is to focus on gathering all those ideas together for your later use.